ceph/ceph/doc/rados/troubleshooting/log-and-debug.rst

 Logging Settings
 ----------------

-Logging and debugging settings are not required in a Ceph configuration file, but you may override default settings as needed.
-Ceph supports the following
+It is not necessary to specify logging and debugging settings in the Ceph configuration file, but you may override default settings when needed.
+Ceph supports the following settings:
-settings:

 .. confval:: log_file
 .. confval:: log_max_new